purplespider/silverstripe-basic-galleries/README.md

 ## to v3 (Silverstripe 5)

--   Nothing extra required, just change version to `^3` and note above re extra repository.
+-   Nothing extra required, just change version to `^3`.